وَلَوْ أَنَّنَا 313 الأنعام

 ﴾157﴿ Aw taqooloo law annaaa unzila 'alainal kitaabu lakunnaaa ahdaa minhum; faqad jaaa'akum baiyinatum mir Rabbikum wa hudanw wa rahmah; faman azlamu mimman kazzaba bi Aayaatil laahi wa sadafa 'anhaa; sanajzil lazeena yasdifoona 'an Aayaatinaa sooo'al 'azaabi bimaa kaanoo yasdifoon

-﴾155﴿ And this book that We have sent down is blessed, so follow it and fear, may mercy be upon you
+﴾155﴿ And this Book which We have sent down is blessed, so follow it and be mindful (of Allah) so that mercy may be shown to you.

-﴾156﴿ And so you don't say that the books were sent down to two groups before us and indeed we were unaware of it's reading
+﴾156﴿ (And so that) you do not say, “The Books were only sent down to two groups before us, and indeed we were unaware of their reading.”

-﴾157﴿ Or so that they don't say that if you had revealed the book to us, indeed we would have been more guided than them, Indeed, a clear statement has come to you from your Lord and guidance and mercy, so who is more unjust than the one who calls the revelations of Allah the Exalted a lie and rejects them May we soon punish those who turn away from Our verses with the worst punishment because they turned away
+﴾157﴿ Or so that you do not say, “If a Book had been sent down to us, we would surely have been better guided than them.”
+Now there has come to you a clear proof from your Lord, and guidance, and mercy.
+So who is more unjust than one who denies the signs of Allah and turns away from them?
+Soon We will punish those who turn away from Our signs with the worst punishment, for having turned away.

 [155] This verse is an encouragement toward the Qur’an by mentioning two qualities of the Book, two commands, and one underlying wisdom.